TomasM30/FEUP-ESOF-StudyBuddy/docs/DomainModelling.md

 Associated with the timer, there will be a `Streak` of days in a row in which the user has recorded a time of 30min or over using said timer.

-And of course, the main feature of the app, the user will have a `Buddy` of a certain species, with it's own experience points that make him evolve and unlock different shop items. <br>
+And of course, the main feature of the app, the user will have a `Buddy` of a certain species, walking around the screen and featuring different animations depending on the species chosen. <br>
 **NOTE:** A user can only have one buddy active at a certain point in time.

-Finally, a `Log` will be kept of all previous buddies the user has owned, as well as their datetime of birth and death.
+Finally, a `Log` will be kept of all previous study sessions on a calendar, so that the user can look back at their progress.